Klortho/DtdAnalyzer/README.md

   of an XML DTD
 * **dtddocumentor** - generates pretty HTML documentation, including annotations (if present) from specially-formatted comments of the DTD
-* **compare-dtds.xsl** - compares two DTDs and generate a report of differences
+* **dtdcompare** - compares two DTDs and generate a report of differences
+* **dtd2xml2json** - generates XSLT to convert instance documents into JSON format.
+* **dtdschematron.xsl** - generates a schematron file from the DTD, including extra schematron rules (if present) from specially-formatted comments of the DTD
 * **scaffold.xsl** - generates XSLT scaffolding that can be used as a starting point for writing a transform from one schema to another
-* **dtdschematron.xsl** - generates a schematron file from the DTD, including extra schematron rules (if present) from specially-formatted comments of the DTD

 ## Home page and documentation